Embattled landlord Frenz sells the last of his Minneapolis buildings, giving control to tenants

 "We're thrilled," said Luke Grundman, the attorney from Mid-Minnesota Legal Aid who represented the tenants.
 "The tenants fought for so long.
 It's so really good for them to finally have security, knowing that they won't be evicted."

-“The tenants got themselves organized,” said McLaughlin.
-“This was a fight, And it never happens without a fight.
+"The tenants got themselves organized," McLaughlin said.
+"This was a fight, And it never happens without a fight."

 "I feel so excited," she said.
 "I am so emotional right now because we have fought so hard and suffered for a long time to get to this point.
 It is a dream come true."